Bad Credit Auto Loans- Tips and Scams to Avoid

 - Where to get a bad credit car loan

-- Some lenders will only approve you if you've had a prior auto loan
+- Some loan providers require that you have had a previous auto loan

-- Too much focus on monthly payment instead of price
+- Focusing on the monthly payment instead of the vehicle price

 What to Expect from the Dealer When You Have Bad Credit